coronalabs/plugins-source-gamenetwork-apple/docs/gamenetwork-apple/show.markdown

 #### Create Match

-For the `command` parameter of `"createMatch"`, this function shows the Game Center match creation screen which allows players to manage their match ([reference](https://developer.apple.com/library/ios/documentation/GameKit/Reference/GKTurnBasedMatchmakerViewController_Ref/Reference/Reference.html)).
+For the `command` parameter of `"createMatch"`, this function shows the Game Center match creation screen which allows players to manage their match.
 The following keys listed below are accepted in the `params` table:

 * `playerIDs` — Optional array of strings representing the player IDs of people to invite to the match.